rust-lang/book/src/ch17-03-more-futures.md

 When we “join” futures with the `join` family of functions and macros, we require *all* of them to finish before we move on.
 Sometimes, though, we only need *some* future from a set to finish before we move on—kind of like racing one future against another.
-This operation is often named `race` for exactly that reason.

-> Note: Under the hood, `race` is built on a more general function, `select`,
-> which you will encounter more often in real-world Rust code.
-A `select`
-> function can do a lot of things that `trpl::race` function cannot, but it also
-> has some additional complexity that we can skip over for now.

-In Listing 17-21, we use `trpl::race` to run two futures, `slow` and `fast`, against each other.
+In Listing 17-21, we once again use `trpl::race` to run two futures, `slow` and `fast`, against each other.
 Each one prints a message when it starts running, pauses for some amount of time by calling and awaiting `sleep`, and then prints another message when it finishes.
 Then we pass both to `trpl::race` and wait for one of them to finish.
 (The outcome here won’t be too surprising: `fast` wins!)
-Note that unlike the first time we used `race` back in [Our First Async Program][async-program], we just ignore the `Either` instance it returns here, because all of the interesting behavior happens in the body of the async blocks.
+Unlike when we used `race` back in [Our First Async Program][async-program], we just ignore the `Either` instance it returns here, because all of the interesting behavior happens in the body of the async blocks.

 <Listing number="17-21" caption="Using `race` to get the result of whichever future finishes first" file-name="src/main.rs">